 Testing iPhone Unlocking Companies.

 The first part of this was trying to get enough iPhone IMEI numbers that I could get unlocked.
 I got a few from friends, and people who use this website, and in the end I had 12 iPhones to unlock.
-The good part about having people from the internet giving me their IMEI, rather than just friends and family, was that I was able to get networks from outside the UK.
+The good part about having readers give me their IMEI numbers, rather than only friends and family, was that I was able to try networks from outside the UK.

 Which unlocking websites to use?

 I began by using Google to get a list of as many websites as possible.
 Then I started to read reviews.
 Reviews can be dangerous, especially if all you're reading is the negative ones.
 So, I needed to use a little common sense.
 If a company was unlocking 500 iPhones a day, but got 5 poor reviews a day, that's still a 99% rating.
-But 5 poor reviews a day, over a period of 3 months, on the same website, is nearly 500 poor reviews.
-If you found a review site with 500 1-star reviews for a service you might be tempted to not even try them.
-But when you consider that's 500 out of nearly 50,000 unlocks, I think they're worth a shot.
+But 5 poor reviews a day, over a period of 3 months, on the same website, is almost 500 poor reviews.
+If you found a review site with 500 1-star reviews for a service you will be likely to not even try them.
+But when you consider that's 500 out of almost 50,000 unlocks, they've got to be worth a shot.

 In the end I got 3 websites that I wanted to test.